XiaoFaye/WooCommerce.NET/Readme.md

 RestAPI rest = new RestAPI("http://www.yourstore.co.nz/wp-json/wc/v3/", "<WooCommerce Key>", "<WooCommerce Secret");
 WCObject wc = new WCObject(rest);

+//Use below code for WCObject only if you would like to have different CultureInfo WCObject wc = new WCObject(rest, CultureInfo.GetCultureInfo("de-DE"));

 //Get all products
 var products = await wc.Product.GetAll();